pavan-7478/Restaurant-Website/README.md

 # Restaurant-Website
-It is my first website using MERN stack and is a very basic website.
+It is my first full stack website using express and is a very basic website.
 It is mainly built on ejs templates and  passport is used for authorization as a middleware.